jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

 is evenly spaced and sequential.
 The Y axis is the **value** axis and points are displayed according to their value.

-Excel treats the the two types of axis differently and exposes different properties for each.
+Excel treats these two types of axis differently and exposes different properties for each.

 As such some of the ``XlsxWriter`` axis properties can be set for a value axis,